sett-and-hive/sarif-to-comment-action/README.md

 ### `show-rule-details`

-Flag to determine whether or not to show rule details.'
+Flag to show or hide rule details.
 Default: true

-### `show-suppressed-result`
+### `no-suppressed-result`

-Flag to determine whether or not to show suppressed results.'
+Flag to hide or show results in SARIF suppressions.
-Default: true
+Default: false

 ### `dry-run`